 As healthcare organizations grapple with a historic labor shortage, they are looking to investments that help them both close that gap and reduce manual burdens for doctors and nurses.
+In fact, 36% of healthcare organizations say the availability of skilled workers is the main external factor shaping their business goals.
 Automation is a key tool in that effort, but Al-driven automation relies on available, connected data.
 By automating routine data capture, analysis and reporting tasks, healthcare providers can allocate their focus more on interpreting results, spending more time with patients and making informed decisions.
 This not only enhances operational efficiency but also allows for real-time insight generation, and a better patient experience, crucial for responsive and adaptive patient care.